choumrdh/Project_3_CodeVid20/README.md

 ##### Team Members: Nathaniel, Michelle, TongTong and Nicholas

-- An app that help user keep track of daily life.
+- An app that help users keep track of their daily life.
 - This project showcases how to add authentication using `Auth0`, `React`, `Node`, and `MongoDb`library.

 ---